PAGE CONTENT:

 Step 2.
 Click "CPU" to see active processes.

 Step 3.
-Check for unfamiliar or suspicious programs that use a lot of CPU or have strange names.
-If the process name matches known malware names, it may be malware.
+Be cautious of unfamiliar or suspicious programs that consume a lot of CPU resources or have unusual names, as they may be malware, especially if their process name matches known malicious software names.

 Step 4.
-Select a process you believe is malicious and click the "X" button in the toolbar to quit it forcibly.
+To forcibly quit a malicious process, select the process you believe to be malicious and click the "X" button in the toolbar.
+This will terminate the process immediately, regardless of its current state.

 Step 5.
-In Activity Monitor, check the "Network" tab for unusual network activity that may suggest malware talking with external servers.
+Check the "Network" tab in Activity Monitor for unusual network activity that may indicate malware communicating with external servers.

-Activity Monitor may give some information, but it's not a replacement for an antivirus solution.
-Use trusted macOS antivirus software for complete malware protection.
+Activity Monitor may provide some information, but it's not a substitute for a dedicated antivirus solution.
+Instead, rely on trusted macOS antivirus software for comprehensive malware protection.

-Using Activity Monitor to optimize Mac performance, and using Deep Data Recovery for Mac to recover data, ensuring a smooth and efficient Mac experience.
+To optimize Mac performance, use Activity Monitor to identify and close resource-intensive apps, and to monitor system resources.
+Additionally, use Deep Data Recovery for Mac to recover lost data, ensuring a smooth and efficient Mac experience.

 1. How do I find the Activity Monitor on my Mac?

-You may access the Activity Monitor on your Mac by going to "Applications > Utilities" or using Spotlight by hitting "Command + Space".
+You can access the Activity Monitor on your Mac by going to "Applications > Utilities" or using Spotlight by hitting "Command + Space".

 2. What is Activity Monitor on my computer?

-Activity Monitor, a macOS built-in software, displays real-time information on your computer's processes, apps, and system resources.
-CPU use, memory usage, energy impact, disk activity, network activity, and more may be monitored.
+Activity Monitor, a built-in macOS software, displays real-time information on your computer's processes, apps, and system resources, allowing you to monitor CPU use, memory usage, energy impact, disk activity, network activity, and more.

 3. What is Activity Monitor Mac memory?

-Activity Monitor Mac memory refers to the Memory tab in Activity Monitor, which displays information about your computer's memory usage.
-It shows the amount of memory used, cached files, app memory usage, compressed memory, and other memory-related statistics.
+The Memory tab in Activity Monitor on Mac displays various memory-related statistics, including the amount of memory used, cached files, app memory usage, and compressed memory.

 4. What is the keyboard shortcut for Activity Monitor?

-The keyboard shortcut to open Activity Monitor on a Mac is "Option + Command + Esc", which will bring up the Force Quit Applications window, where you can select Activity Monitor and click "Force Quit" to open it.
+To open Activity Monitor on a Mac, press "Option + Command + Esc" to access the Force Quit Applications window, then select Activity Monitor and click "Force Quit" to open it.